Executive Committee

 Treasurer

-Immediate Past Conference Organiser
+Immediate Conference Organiser

 Associate Professor Annie Mitchell teaches in Southern Cross University’s Contemporary Music Program, Lismore, Australia and is SCU’s School of Arts and Social Sciences Director of Higher Degrees Research Training.
 Annie lectures in contemporary music theory, musicianship, musicology, composition, arranging, education, piano, choir and ensemble.
 Her research investigates community music, contemporary music theory, jazz and third stream composition, pedagogy, adult education, edutourism, and musical careers on cruise ships.
 She composes in classical, third stream, jazz, big band, choral and contemporary styles.
 Annie performs professionally as a pianist/vocalist and is double bassist with the Clarence Valley Orchestra, Lismore Symphony Orchestra and the North Queensland Philharmonic Orchestra.
 In 2011 Annie received an SCU Vice-Chancellor’s Citation for Outstanding Contribution to Student Learning, and in 2012 an Australian University Teaching Citation for Outstanding Contribution to Student Learning.